Social Icons

 Directed by Ron Howard

-The new Star Wars movie, Solo: A Star Wars Story is not bad (it is nothing compared to 2016's Rogue One), and I urge anyone who hasn’t taken the time to go see it to do so.
-The movie depiction of the life before Han Solo joined the Rebellion is not something hard to envision and the CGI plus the universe we get to fly through is nothing but amazing.
+The new Star Wars movie, Solo: A Star Wars Story, is not bad (though it’s nothing compared to 2016’s Rogue One), and I urge anyone who hasn’t taken the time to see it to do so.
+The movie’s depiction of Han Solo’s life before joining the Rebellion isn’t hard to envision, and the CGI plus the universe we get to fly through is nothing short of amazing.

-Due to reshoots and others the movie budget cost Disney at least $250 million in production alone.
-If this movie breaks even in the box office, Disney will continue in their production of more stand-alone Star Wars movies.
-If it doesn’t, Disney may have to retract a little and look for a more appealing tale to spin off, giving the stand-alone movies one more try.
+The movie faced challenges getting to the screen when the directing duo of Phil Lord and Christopher Miller were fired due to creative differences.
+Ron Howard stepped in to finish the remaining quarter of the movie.
+Due to reshoots and other factors, the movie’s budget cost Disney at least $250 million in production alone.
+If this movie breaks even at the box office, Disney will likely continue producing more stand-alone Star Wars movies.
+If it doesn’t, Disney may have to step back and look for a more appealing tale to spin off, giving the stand-alone movies one more try.

-I did enjoy this movie for what it is and what it brought to the table and I can arguably say it is not the worst Star Wars movie in franchise and It is one movie you will enjoy seeing if you take your time to do so.
+I enjoyed this movie for what it is and what it brought to the table.
+I can arguably say it’s not the worst Star Wars movie in the franchise, and it’s one you’ll enjoy seeing if you take the time to do so.

 0 comments: